HG2051-ntu/HG2051-ntu.github.io/src/using-vscode.md

 1. The first part `(env)` identifies that the virtual environment is active.
 This should always be the case when you are running code.
-The environment was activated by the command `source env/bin/activate`.
+The environment was activated by the command `source env/bin/activate` (if on Mac/Linux) or by running `./env/Scripts/Activate.ps1` (if on Windows).
 2. The second part is the name of the user and the name of the computer being used.
 3. The third part `HG2051` is the name of the folder (location) where the commands are being run.
+If you want to run scripts from a different location you will likely need to navigate in the terminal to that location using the `cd` ("change directory") command.

 The command line or <mark style="background-color: lightblue">
 **terminal**</mark> is where you will run your code to check that